-The exhibit below displays the minimum employer contributions and the Employee PEPRA Rate for fiscal year 2022-23 along with estimates of the required contributions for fiscal year 2023-24.
-Member contributions other than cost sharing (whether paid by the employer or the employee) are in addition to the results shown below.
-The employer contributions in this report do not reflect any cost sharing arrangements you may have with your employees.
+The table below shows the minimum required employer contributions and the Employee PEPRA Rate for FY 2023-24 along with estimates of the required contributions for FY 2024-25.
+Employee contributions other than cost sharing (whether paid by the employer or the employee) are in addition to the results shown below.
+The required employer contributions in this report do not reflect any cost sharing arrangement between the agency and the employees.

-Fiscal Year Employer Normal Cost Rate Employer Amortization of Unfunded Accrued Liability PEPRA Employee Rate
+Fiscal Year Employer Normal Cost Rate Employer Amortization of Unfunded Accrued Liability PEPRA Member Rate

-2022-23 7.76% \$2,331 7.25%
+2023-24 8.00% \$0 8.25%

 Projected Results

-2023-24 7.8% \$2,500 TBD
+2024-25 8.0% \$0 TBD

-PEPRA Miscellaneous Plan of the Napa County Mosquito Abatement District (CalPERS ID: 4403438954) Annual Valuation Report as of June 30, 2020 Page 2
+PEPRA Miscellaneous Plan of the Napa County Mosquito Abatement District (CalPERS ID: 4403438954) Annual Valuation Report as of June 30, 2021 Page 2

-The actual investment return for fiscal year 2020-21 was not known at the time this report was prepared.
-The projections above assume the investment return for that year would be 7.00%.
-To the extent the actual investment return for fiscal year 2020-21 differs from 7.00%, the actual contribution requirements for fiscal year 2023-24 will differ from those shown above.
-For additional details regarding the assumptions and methods used for these projections please refer to the "Projected Employer Contributions" in the "Highlights and Executive Summary" section.
-This section also contains projected required contributions through fiscal year 2027-28.
+The actual investment return for FY 2021-22 was not known at the time this report was prepared.
+The projections above assume the investment return for that year would be 6.8%.
+To the extent the actual investment return for FY 2021-22 differs from 6.8%, the actual contribution requirements for FY 2024-25 will differ from those shown above.
+For additional details regarding the assumptions and methods used for these projections, please refer to the "Projected Employer Contributions" in the "Highlights and Executive Summary" section.
+This section also contains projected required contributions through FY 2028-29.